Little Italy, London: St Peter's Italian Church

-An important part of the community remains St Peter's Italian Catholic Church which was consecrated as the Church of St Peter of all nations in 1863 and is now a grade 2 listed building.
+An important part of the community remains St Peter's Italian Catholic Church which was consecrated as the Church of St Peter of all nations in 1863 and is now a Grade II listed building.
 Around 1845, Vincenzo Palloti got the idea and raised funds for a Catholic Church for London's Italians.
 The proposal met with much opposition: during a speech a politician said "In this country Catholics can take advantage as they please but this is not enough for them."
 Despite the resistance, on 16 April 1863 the Italian Church of St Peter was dedicated to Cardinal Wiseman.
 The church was the first Italian church outside Italy, and would become the largest Catholic church in the U.K. for the next 40 years.
 Its bell, weighing three and a half tonnes, was the largest in any Catholic church in Britain; and the organ was considered the finest in the whole country.
 During the Second World War, Polish Catholics were permitted to worship and hold services in Polish in the church, as they had no other place to worship.

 Procession in honour of Our Lady of Mount Carmel

 The church also hosts the procession in honour of Our Lady of Mount Carmel which is central to the community and is thought to be the first outdoor Roman Catholic religious event held in England since the Reformation in the 1500s.
 The procession is held annually and has been since at least 1896 (only not being held during World Wars I and II) when Queen Victoria granted the police chief of Holborn special permission for the parade to take place.
 In recent years an Italian market, known as a sagra, has developed near by.
-The procession has a smaller attendance then in previous years.
+The procession has a smaller attendance than in previous years.
 Pre-1960s the entire community would have a festa and on the day and would hang flowers and lights over the street and play music late into the night.